invrs/dot-store/README.md

 store.state.users.employees.bob
 ```

-## Subscribe
+## Operation subscriptions

-Subscription callbacks may be asynchronous and execute sequentially before and after each operation.
+Subscription listeners may be asynchronous and execute sequentially before and after each operation.

 | Operation | Events                                                       |
 | :-------- | :----------------------------------------------------------- |